Photo Credit: Colin Lenton, Philly photographer

 After 22 looooong years of living in Pennsylvania, I finally became a U.S. Citizen on April 19, 2012.
 This post is dedicated to my American friends to give them a glimpse of what it’s like to grow up a non-citizen and have to earn it.

 I was born in Kuwait City, Kuwait.
-I left when two U.S. Ambassadors came to our front door to escort us out of the Country during the Persian Gulf War in 1990.
+My family was seeking refuge in a bomb shelter during the Persian Gulf War in 1990 when two U.S. Ambassadors walked in to escort us out of the Country.
 My little brother is American and we were to be transported to the U.S. to keep the family safe.
 We had an hour to pack two suitcases.
 We left everything else behind and were driven to the airport where we boarded a plane to Philadelphia.
-Years later, I discovered my parents were given a choice in where to live, with San Francisco and Florida among them.
+Years later, I discovered my parents were given a choice in where to live, with San Francisco and Orlando among them.
 My Dad settled on Philadelphia to be close to his younger brother who resided in New Jersey.

 For the first nine months, we lived in South Philly on 22nd and Jackson.
 None of us knew how to speak English except for my father.
 I was eight at that time and I remember my 4th grade teachers would have me sit in the back of the room coloring during my classes.
 I’m not sure how I passed.
 My parents purchased a 7-11 franchise in the suburbs and that’s where we ended up settling roots.
 The store became a family business.
 It was open 24 hours and my parents alternated shifts.
 My siblings and I were put to work right away.
 We kept the store clean and we helped stock the inventory.
 Eventually, we worked the register as well.